 The preparation of a CFA is the legal responsibility of LAFCO.
 In practical terms, that means that LAFCO will determine who prepares the CFA and when the CFA shall be prepared.
 It is recommended that proponents discuss the method of preparation of the CFA with LAFCO prior to beginning any incorporation efforts.
 Failure to do so may result in the processing of the application being delayed and in additional costs to the proponents.
 Proponents are typically required to pay for the costs of the CFA.

-If proponents decide to take a closer look at incorporation, it may be helpful to perform a preliminary assessment of the fiscal resources available to a potential new citv. preliminary assessment, or initial fiscal feasibility review, designed to help community groups conduct a quick appraisal of the potential for incorporation.
+If proponents decide to take a closer look at incorporation, it may be helpful to perform a preliminary assessment of the fiscal resources available to a potential new city.
+The preliminary assessment, or initial feasibility review, fiscal is help community designed to groups conduct a guick appraisal of the potential for incorporation.